 I love this hair (both styling and color) so much that I wanted to show you the pictures separately so you could see them better.
 This is Rinko Kikuchi, a Japanese actress from Japan.
 You may remember her from the movie Babel with Brad Pitt and Cate Blanchet.

-Keith Carpenter (from the Wall Group) for Marie Claire, but what I love most about the hair is the block coloring through the top – refreshing to see color on top instead of all the Ombre Coloring we've been seeing so much of lately which puts the color underneath and below.
+The hair is styled by Keith Carpenter (from the Wall Group) for Marie Claire, but what I love most about the hair is the block coloring through the top – refreshing to see color on top instead of all the Ombre Coloring we've been seeing so much of lately which puts the color underneath and below.
 I know it means high maintenance but as you can see with the bit of roots coming through, it still looks great.